Writing and Teaching Writing: It’s the Same Thing

 The Finding Place: Getting Published

 In just a few weeks my novel for young readers, The Finding Place, will be published in both Canada and the States, by Red Deer Press.
 I’ve been asked quite a few times about my experiences with this novel, so I thought I would share some of those here, with a second blog entry to follow when the novel appears!
 I’ve always wanted to be a writer.
-Like a lot of the young writers who […]
+Like a lot of the young writers who take my classes, I wrote my first novel before leaving school.
+Through university I continued writing, but despite winning a few awards and publishing stories in literary journals, a major publication deal eluded me.
+After that, I moved on.
+Got married, then emigrated to Canada, where we opened Centauri Summer [...]

 2015-04-24T00:04:04-04:00April 24, 2015|Home Page, Young Writers!|